• Skip to primary navigation

 I did a little research to find out the origin of Chicken a la King.
 There are many stories about who first made this chicken dish.
 The most likely scenario is that the entree was concocted by Chef George Greenwald at the Brighton Beach Hotel in Brooklyn the early 1900s.
 He made this special meal one evening for the owners Mr. and Mrs. E. Clark King II.
 It was such a hit that it was added to the restaurant’s menu and was a great success.

-Similar to the filling for chicken pot pie, Chicken a la King consists of cooked and shredded chicken along with mushrooms, carrots and tender green peas in a cream sauce.
 My childhood version was served over white toast, but this feel good meal is also delicious served on top of wide egg noodles, rice, or fluffy biscuits.

 A one pot meal that is no stress and no mess, Chicken a la King is a comforting dinner perfect for a cool fall evening.